golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 )
 ```

 Note that the number of chunks does not determine the number of engaged providers.
 In this example, we decided to split the job into 3 tasks, but the number of providers we want to engage is determined by the `maxParallelTasks` parameter.
 The executor will try to engage that number of providers and then pass the tasks to them.
-Once a provider is ready to execute a task, it takes up the next task from a common pool of tasks, so a fast provider may end up executing more tasks than a slow one.
+Once a provider is ready to execute a task, it takes up the next task from a common pool of tasks.
+As such, a fast provider may end up executing more tasks than a slow one.

 ### Running many tasks on multiple providers